Ninja-Vikash/HTML-Mastery-Guide/HTML Tutorial/README.md

 <pre>
 &lthtml&gt
 </pre>
 is Parent Container.<br>Inside all the things are child of HTML Tag.
-And it contains &lthead&gt and &ltbody&gt tag.
+And it contains <head> and <body> tag.